TerryTibs/paper/README.md

 This paper presents a geometrically grounded reinforcement learning architecture emphasizing explicit agent-centric and task-centric signal separation, diagnostic spectral monitoring, and interpretability.
 The work is intended as a technical systems contribution rather than a claim of cognitive modelling.
 All terminology is operationally defined, and no claims regarding consciousness or human-like awareness are made.

-The python scripts are just a demo rs3_geometric_agent
+The python scripts are just a demo.
+Name for agent rs3_geometric_agent